-4 Forces
+Forces

-In order to solve the problem, Adaptability Aspects balances the following forces:
+In order to solve the problem, AdapPE balances the following forces:

-- Separate adaptability concerns from other concerns, in order to improve reuse and maintainability. - The adaptability functionality might be either plugged in/out and also turned on/off, because the ways to access the context and the behaviors triggered by environment state may change a lot. - Not all the developers need to know a particular Aspect-Oriented Programming (AOP) language, because each team may focused on a different pattern module, that does not necessarily need AOM. - The application should be easy to maintain. - The application can be implemented in any platform, from embedded devices, such as cellular phones, to enterprise applications. - The kind of contextual information might change and this should not cause a significant impact on the system.
+- Separate adaptability concerns from other concerns. - The adaptability functionality might be either plugged in/out and also turned on/off. - Developers do not need to know a particular Aspect-Oriented Programming (AOP) language. - The application should be easy to maintain. - The application can be implemented in any platform, from embedded devices, such as cellular phones, to enterprise applications. - The kind of contextual information might change and this should not cause a significant impact on the system.

-5 Solution
+Solution